-June 17, 2003 - Norma McCorvey (Jane Roe) files a motion with the U.S. District Court in Dallas to have the case overturned and asks the court to consider new evidence that abortion hurts women.
+June 17, 2003 - McCorvey (Roe) files a motion with the federal district court in Dallas to have the case overturned and asks the court to consider new evidence that abortion hurts women.
 Included are 1,000 affidavits from women who say they regret their abortions.

-September 14, 2004 - A three-judge panel of the 5th U.S. Circuit Court of Appeals in New Orleans dismisses a motion from the original plaintiff in Roe v.
-Wade to have the case overturned, a court clerk tells CNN.
-McCorvey's motion claimed she had new information that would affect the 1973 case.
+September 14, 2004 - A three-judge panel of the 5th US Circuit Court of Appeals in New Orleans dismisses McCorvey's motion to have the case overturned, according to the Court's clerk.

-Norma McCorvey, who was known as Jane Roe, was a Texas resident who sought to obtain an abortion.
+Norma McCorvey - Texas resident who sought to obtain an abortion.
 Texas law prohibited abortions except to save the pregnant mother's life.
 McCorvey was pregnant when she became the lead plaintiff in the case.
 She gave up the baby for adoption.

-Henry Wade - District Attorney of Dallas County from 1951 to 1987.
-Norma McCorvey sued him because he enforced a law that prohibited abortion, except to save a woman's life.
+Henry Wade - district attorney of Dallas County from 1951 to 1987.
+McCorvey sued him because he enforced a law that prohibited abortion, except to save a woman's life.
 He died on March 1, 2001.

-Jay Floyd - Argued the cause for Texas in the first argument.
+Jay Floyd - Argued the case for Texas the first time.

-Robert C. Flowers - Argued the cause for Texas in the second argument.
+Robert C. Flowers - Reargued the case for Texas.